marcusoftnet/marcusoftnet.github.io/_posts/2007-05-02-home-again.md

 Just started the first day after a trip to Sardine (?) in Italy, with Avega.

 What a great bunch of people!
 I really enjoyed myself during this trip.
-On the way home i had a feeling that often have come over me when i been on tours or camps... you know: "so - now it's over i we will never have this much fun again.
+On the way home I had a feeling that often have come over me when I been on tours or camps... you know: "so - now it's over I we will never have this much fun again.
 Just think if it would last forever".
 Only difference this time is that it will last.

 So a big thank you to all the organizers for the trip and to all the Avega People that made this trip into what it was - great fun and a great feeling of "we can do anything".